nickeubank/practicaldatascience_book/_build/html/_sources/ids540_specific/class_schedule_540.rst

 Adriane: `Signup with this link <https://calendly.com/adriane-adrianefresh/20min>`_

+Please consult with the TAs on homework and reading questions first before signing up for my office hours.
+If you have conceptual questions or project questions please do meet with me.

 Shambhavi (TA): Wednesday, 12-2pm in Gross Hall 230L

 Bruce (TA): Tuesday, 2-4pm in Gross Hall 230N